vincentcreusot/leastconn-lb/design/design.md

 In Mutual TLS, the server requests the client to provide a digital certificate which contains the client's public key and identity information.
 The server verifies the client's certificate by checking its authenticity and ensuring it is signed by a trusted Certificate Authority (CA) that the server recognizes.
 This confirms the client's identity.
 ##### Certificate configuration
-To generate the certificates we must use the same Certificate Authority.
+The server and client certificates must use the same Certificate Authority.
 ```
 # Generate CA cert
 openssl genrsa -aes256 -out ca/ca.key 4096